Race prediction inputs

 How to Use This Tool:

-5. Choose Split table unit as kilometers or miles.
-This changes the split rows, not the predicted finish.
+5. Pick kilometers or miles for Split table unit.
+This changes the checkpoint rows, not the predicted finish.

-6. Review Prediction Metrics, Pace Split Table, Condition Scenario Table, Split Pace Timeline, and Pacing Adjustment Map before choosing a target pace.
+6. Read Prediction Metrics first, then compare Pace Split Table, Condition Scenario Table, Split Pace Timeline, Scenario Finish Chart, and Pacing Adjustment Map.

 Interpreting Results: